What Tax Authorities See in Your Records That You Don't

 Seeing what an examiner would see

-Global Solo's Accountability dimension maps exactly this: what documentation exists, what would be expected, and where the gaps between them create structural exposure.
-Not as a compliance checklist, but as a clear picture of what the evidence trail actually looks like.
-The META framework maps this alongside the other three structural dimensions — Money, Entity, and Tax — to provide a complete picture.
+Global Solo's Accountability dimension does exactly that: maps what documentation exists, what an examiner would expect, and where the gaps sit.
+Not a compliance checklist.
+A picture of what your evidence trail actually looks like.
+The META framework covers this alongside Money, Entity, and Tax.

 Visual: Founder View vs. Authority View